rtCamp/Frappe-Manager/docs/guides/admin-tools.md

 There is exactly one Adminer and one Mailpit per bench, and every hostname routes to the same pair.
 A per-site password would therefore be a bypass: an attacker who found the weaker hostname would reach the identical tool, with the identical reach into the databases.
 Two doors, one room.

 Removing the route is a real reduction instead.
 A hostname with no `location ^~ /adminer/` has no way in at all, and what stays reachable is still behind the bench's one password.
-That is also why `fm auth` refuses a site part for `--protect tools`.
+That is also why `fm auth` refuses a site part for `--tools`.

 ## Mailpit as the site's mail server